Cubix: Broadcast and home release

+The series was first broadcast in its native Korea on SBS on April 18, 2002, less than a year after premiering in the US.

 Video games

 The 3DO Company produced three video games based on the series.
 Cubix - Robots for Everyone: Race 'N Robots was released on the PlayStation and the Game Boy Color in 2001.
 Cubix Robots for Everyone: Clash 'N Bash was released on the Game Boy Advance in 2002.
 Cubix Robots for Everyone: Showdown was released on the PlayStation 2 and GameCube in 2003.